-- The program's most recent annual licensure examination pass rate will be at least 80% for all first-time test-takers during the same 12 month period. - Seventy percent (70%) or more of students will earn an Associate level degree in nursing within three years of enrollment in the first nursing course (150% of the stated nursing program length). - Graduates will rate overall program satisfaction at average or above (>3.5) on a 1-4 point scale. - Employers of the nursing program graduates will rate preparation of graduates at average or above (>3.0) on a 1-4 point scale. - Ninety percent (90%) of the Nursing graduates will be employed in nursing 6-12 months after graduation.
+- The program's most recent annual licensure examination pass rate will be at least 80% for all first-time test-takers during the same 12 month period. - Seventy percent (70%) or more of students will earn an Associate level degree in nursing within three years of enrollment in the first nursing course (150% of the stated nursing program length). - Graduates will rate their overall program satisfaction > 3.5 on a 1-4 point scale. - Employers of nursing program graduates will rate the overall job preparation of graduates >3.0 on a 1-4 point scale. - Ninety percent (90%) of the Nursing graduates will be employed in nursing 6-12 months after graduation. - Thirty percent (30%) of the Nursing graduates will report pursuing education towards a BSN degree at 6-12 months after graduation.

-WWCC Nursing Program Outcomes Results Student Learning Outcomes
+WWCC Nursing Program Outcomes Results